 10 Steps to Start Your Own Business

-So often, knowing how to get started on your idea or dream is the most difficult part of starting your own business.
+Knowing how to get started on your idea or dream is the most difficult part of starting your own business.
 That doesn’t have to be the case when you enlist your SBDC at Kent State Tuscarawas to help guide you through.
 Whether you need market research, business planning and funding for a new or existing business or franchise following these simple steps will get you to where you need to go.
 Learn about choosing a business structure, federal and state tax ID and registration, funding, expansion, federal contracting and more.
-Get started now by following these 10 steps or give us a call at 330.308.7479 to jump start your efforts.
+Get started now by following these 10 steps, give us a call at 330.308.7479 or click below!